 The Shire horse typically weighs at least 1100 pounds and they can get very, very tall.
 As far as weight goes, Sampson, the world record holder, was 3360 lbs!

-That means that this Shire horse could easily accommodate a combined rider and saddle weight of a whopping 672 pounds.
+That means that this Shire horse, Sampson, could easily accommodate a combined rider and saddle weight of a whopping 672 pounds.

 I will say that taller, wider mustangs seem to be harder to find but, it is possible.
 My own mare is a beautiful 16.1 hand palomino paint with a very nice build.